-The 5 best independent record stores
+The 5 best independent record stores in Brussels

 This den of retro music near the Manneken Pis statue takes you back to the golden age of vinyl records in arty sleeves.
 The owners have squirrelled away a disparate stock of 1960s rock, moody French chanson, film scores, disco, electro, indie rock and rare stuff you will find nowhere else.
 A second branch in Saint-Gilles puts the focus on reggae, classical and world music.